mckryton/text2process/README.md

 # usage

-1. write your process as text
+1. write your process as text (use comma as delimiter, use \, to escape commas in text)
     * col1: unique id (e.g. number)
     * col2: name of swimlane
     * col3: description